francisek/php-band/README.md

 + check the validity of the version
 + if it does not exist, attempts to download the php archive from a list of prefered sites
 + if the php source directory does not exist, extract it from the archive into src directory
-+ switches to php tource directory
++ switches to php source directory
 + reads per-version configuration
-+ if not already, configures php:
++ if not already done or any configuration is newer that marker file, configures php:
     + runs the *pre_configure_php()* function
     + runs configure
     + runs the *post_configure_php()* function if configure was successfull
     + marks the version as configured
-+ if not already compiled
++ if not already compiled or configuration marker file is newer than built marker
     + runs the *pre_compile_php()* function
     + compiles php
     + runs the *post_compile_php()* function if compilation was successfull